World Building Map

 The base has been altered from its original design, with rectangular window openings replacing the giant arches on Michigan Avenue and Jackson Boulevard.

 Do you need more information about this building and its related companies?

 Address as text

 Michigan Avenue Landmark District

 Also recorded for this building:

-check engineering, client, developer, general contractor, lighting consultant, MEP engineering, property management, real estate agent, structural engineering
+MEP engineering, check engineering, client, general contractor, lighting consultant, property management, real estate agent, structural engineering

 Features & Amenities